aosabook/500lines/dagoba/chapter.md

 [1: http://euranova.eu/upl_docs/publications/an-empirical-comparison-of-graph-databases.pdf]
 [2: http://edbt.org/Proceedings/2013-Genova/papers/workshops/a29-holzschuher.pdf]

-Remember that query we wanted to answer?
+Remember that question we wanted to answer?
 The one about Thor's second cousins once removed?
 We decided ```Thor.parents.parents.parents.children.children.children``` was a pretty good way of expressing that.
 Each ```parents``` or ```children``` instance is a step in our program.
 Each of those steps contains a reference to its *pipetype*, which is the function that performs that step's operation.

 That query in our actual system might look like ```g.v('Thor').out().out().out().in().in().in()```.
 Each of the steps is a function call, and so they can take *arguments*.
 The interpreter passes the step's arguments and state in to the step's pipetype function, along with a gremlin from the previous step, if there was one.